kaminomisosiru/kaminomisosiru.github.io/_pages/about.md

 Furthermore, I completed Progressive Graduate Minor in Cybersecurity in 2020.
 Before I become a resercher at AIST, I worked as a research assistant at AIST from June 2020 to March 2023, and as a [research fellowship for young scientists](https://www.jsps.go.jp/english/e-pd/index.html) from April 2022 to March 2023.

 My ambition in life is to realize a secure world.
-To do that, I’m researching cryptography and information security.
+This is why I’m researching cryptography and information security.
 Especially, I love to systematically analyze the security of real-world cryptographic protocols.
 Typically, I formalize a security model and give a security reduction, demonstrating against which types of attackers the protocol is secure under what assumptions.
 Also, I’m interested in any activities that make fancy cryptographic technologies socially accepted.
+Recently, I have been attending the IETF meetings to learn how cryptographic technologies will be used on the Internet.